-Students who withdraw during the January term are subject to the j-term policy which can be found at http://www.loras.edu/academics/januaryterm/january-term-details/.
+Students who withdraw during the January term are subject to the J-Term policy.

 All students should take particular note that tuition charges create a personal debt to the College.
+Loras College proudly partners with GradGuard to offer tuition insurance.
+The Tuition Protection Plan can reimburse up to 100% of your non-refundable tuition and housing costs if you need to leave school for a covered illness, psychological condition, or injury.
 Students receiving financial aid should be aware that, although the tuition charges are incurred upon enrollment, a student who withdraws at any point during the year is subject to a reduction in financial aid in accordance with the governing policies of the individual aid program.
-Thus, a student who withdraws from the College before the financial aid is fully earned may incur personal liability for unpaid tuition and other related charges.
+For students beginning their education at Loras College in the Fall of 2022, or after, institutional and state scholarships and grants are not earned until after the 4th week of class.
+Thus, a student withdrawing before the 4th week will lose 100% of institutional and state scholarships and grants.
+For more information about the return of funds, please see the Return of Federal Title IV Funds information below.
+A student who withdraws from the College before the financial aid is fully earned may incur personal liability for unpaid tuition and other related charges.
 In addition, full-time students should be aware that a change to part-time status during the semester after the add/drop period will not result in a reduction of the semester’s tuition and fees.
 Before adding or dropping a course or registering for fewer than 12 credits, full-time students should consult with the Office of Financial Planning to determine the effect on their financial aid awards, and with the Student Accounts Director to determine the effect on their student account balance.
 Students who received financial assistance for their enrollment period will have their financial aid revised according to federal, institutional, organizational and/or state regulations and/or policies associated with the funding type received.
 The withdrawal date recorded on the student’s official Loras College record will be determined by the Registrar’s Office using the date the student provided official notification, in writing, of their intent to withdraw from Loras College.
 An unofficial withdrawal occurs when a student leaves the College without notice.
 For unofficial withdrawals, the student’s last date of attendance in a class will be used to determine the official withdrawal date.

 Students who move in, but withdraw from school on or before the first day of class, will be charged 5% of the cost of room and board.
-Students who are still enrolled but are allowed to move off campus or drop a meal plan will have charges adjusted on the same percentage basis as is used for students withdrawing from school.
-If a student terminates a housing contract after taking residence, the student is responsible for buying out the remainder of the contract at 50% of remaining costs.
-This does not apply to first year students.
+Students who are still enrolled but are allowed to move off-campus or drop a meal plan will have charges adjusted on the same percentage basis as is used for students withdrawing from school.
+If a student terminates a housing contract after taking residence, the student is responsible for buying out the remainder of the contract at 50% of the remaining costs.
+This does not apply to first-year students.
 Students leasing houses or apartments will be bound by the terms of their lease so the refund schedule is not applicable.

 Students or their spouse, when either has a dependent child, called to active duty during a current academic term will be withdrawn from all or a portion of the student’s registration and will receive a full refund of tuition and mandatory fees the school has assessed for courses from which the student withdrew.
 The student must make arrangements with the Registrar’s Office for grades or for incomplete grades that will be completed at a later date.
 For those courses unable to be continued at a later date, students will have no negative academic or financial consequences as a result of this withdrawal.
 While military students are enrolled at Loras College they are not assessed monthly service charges for delayed VA payments.
 The Office of Financial Planning will do all it can within the defined limits of Federal Regulations to benefit the student’s financial aid status.
 Any textbooks purchased from the Loras College Barnes and Noble bookstore can be returned for a refund as long as they are in sellable condition.